scala/scala/08-expressions.md

 ## Constant Expressions

 Constant expressions are expressions that the Scala compiler can evaluate to a constant.
-The definition of ``constant expression'' depends on the platform, but they include at least the expressions of the following forms:
+The definition of "constant expression" depends on the platform, but they include at least the expressions of the following forms:

 - A literal of a value class, such as an integer